 - Check dealer notepad for special instructions regarding Undefined Alarms.

-- Call premise and/or dealer to notify of signal.
+- Call premise and/or Dealer to notify of signal.

 - Note the associated accounts (aka the account it came in on AND the account it actually belongs to) with any findings should the signal not belong to the account it came in on.

 If we are not sure what the signal might be, we start by calling the premise and advising them that we are receiving an “undefined trouble signal” and confirming whether or not they’re ok.
 If the customer responds by advising of things like they opened their front door, but forgot to shut off their alarm, we know that it should’ve come through as a burglary.
-At that point we’d ask for code, then call you, the dealer, to advise that actual burglary signals are coming in on one of your customer’s accounts, but aren’t reporting properly.
+At that point we’d ask for the passcode, then call you, the Dealer, to advise that actual burglary signals are coming in on one of your customer’s accounts, but aren’t reporting properly.
 Sometimes it’s something as simple as the alarm reads in 4 by 2 format and there’s no zone list on file.
 Other times it may require some extra work on your end to get to the bottom of this mystery.

-As always, our goal is to help you grow and protect your business, so anything we can do to help is exactly how we work to support you.
+As always, our goal is to help you grow and protect your business, so anything we can do to help is exactly how we work to support you!